 No ruling was requested from the Service with respect to the effect of the escrow arrangements when established.
-Due to the absence of direct authority and the factual nature of the characterization of the relationship among the escrow agents, Pacific (USA) and the Trust, no opinion was expressed by legal counsel with respect to the tax consequences of the escrow arrangements.
+Due to the absence of direct authority and the factual nature of the characterization of the relationship among the escrow agents, PEC and the Trust, no opinion was expressed by legal counsel with respect to the tax consequences of the escrow arrangements.
 If the escrow arrangement is recognized, the income from the Royalty Properties for a calendar month and interest income thereon will be taxed to the holder of the Unit on the next Monthly Record Date without regard to the ownership of the Unit prior to that date.
 The Trustee is treating the escrow arrangement as effective for tax purposes and furnishes tax information to Unit holders on that basis.

 The Service might take the position that the escrow arrangement should be ignored for federal tax purposes.
 In such case, the Trustee could be required to report the proceeds from production and interest income thereon to the Unit holders on a daily basis, in accordance with their method of accounting, as the proceeds from production and interest thereon were received or accrued by the escrow agent.
 Such reporting could impact who is taxed on the production and interest income and result in a substantial increase in the administrative expenses of the Trust.
-In the event of a transfer of a Unit, the income and the depletion deduction attributable to the Royalty Properties for the period up to the date of transfer would be allocated to the transferor, and the income and depletion deduction attributable to the Royalty Properties on and after the date of transfer would be allocated to the transferee.
+In the event of a transfer of a Unit, the income and the depletion deduction attributable to the Royalty Properties for the period up to the date of transfer would be allocated to the transferee.
 Such allocation would be required even though the transferee was the holder of the Unit on the next Monthly Record Date and, therefore, would be entitled to the monthly income distribution.
 Thus, if the escrow arrangement is not recognized, a mismatching of the monthly income distribution and the Unit holder's taxable income and deductions could occur between a transferor and a transferee upon the transfer of a Unit.